Nexmo/server-sdk-specification/SPECIFICATION.md

 ## HTTP Transports
 The libraries should all make use of each ecosystem's best-quality HTTP library, even if it means an added 3rd-party dependency.
 Each client object should maintain a pool of open HTTP connections, making subsequent calls less expensive.

+### User Agents

+Each library should set up a custom user agent for tracking.
+By default, the string must be in the following format and contain the library name, library version, language name, and language version:

+* `LIBRARY-NAME/LIBRARY-VERSION LANGUAGE-NAME/LANGUAGE-VERSION`

+The library must allow the user to append an application name and, if needed, an application version.
+If the user supplies this information, it will be appended to produce the following format:

+* `LIBRARY-NAME/LIBRARY-VERSION LANGUAGE-NAME/LANGUAGE-VERSION APP-NAME[/APP-VERSION]`

 ## Logging
 Each SDK should use the standardized logging system as determined by the language (a PSR-3 client like Monolog for PHP, Log4J for Java, etc).
 The SDKs should have DEBUG-level logging which can be turned on and off by the users.
 We should redact client secrets.